Kargil War order of battle: Indian Air Force

+Indian Navy

+As a part of Operation Talwar, the Indian Navy deployed a flotilla under the light carrier INS Viraat to the Arabian Sea.

 Pakistan

 Initially, the Kargil order of battle was planned by the Directorate-General for Military Operations (DGMO), Brig.
 Gen. Nadeem Ahmed.
-However, after the IAF strike and Indian advancement in the region, the Pakistan Air Force and the Navy deployed and issued orders to their combat forces.
+However, after IAF strikes and Indian advances in the region, the Pakistan Air Force and the Navy deployed and issued orders to their combat forces.
 Their missions were to conduct surveillance and air patrolling; no other combat units of PAF and Navy participated in the combat.
 The inter-services order of battle is mentioned in the table.
 According to the Pakistan news channels reports and military declassified information, the Kargil infiltration was comprehensively planned by the joint officers at the Joint staff Headquarters, a joint office secretariat which then-served under General Pervez Musharraf.

 From the start of the conflict, there were numerous inter-services meetings coordinated by the chairman joint chiefs, to Prime Minister Nawaz Sharif.
 The controversy still surrounds in the military science circle of the Pakistan armed forces, with chief of naval staff and chief of air staff including key theatre commanders of army combatant corps, bringing up the accusations that the Kargil front was launched without their knowledge or confidence.